Big tobacco leaves huge ecological footprint - WHO

 Vast quantities of wood are burned to cure tobacco leaves, contributing to deforestation.
 Some big growers like China and Zimbabwe are also using coal, which emits carbon dioxide, the main greenhouse gas blamed for global warming, the WHO said.

-Millions of kilogrammes of non-biodegradable cigarette butts are discarded every year, it said.
+Millions of kilograms of non-biodegradable cigarette butts are discarded every year, it said.

 Tobacco waste contains over 7,000 toxic chemicals that poison the environment, including human carcinogens, it added.